-Ceramic House, circa 1919, is historically significant in demonstrating the early 20th century phase of development in Nerang.
+Ceramic House is historically significant in demonstrating the early 20th century phase of development in Nerang.

-The house represents the design and form of the Queensland style of timber house that was once common on the Gold Coast.
-As a result of development, which has transformed rural areas into suburban environments, these types of houses are now becoming increasingly rare.
+The house represents the design and form of the Queenslander style of timber house once common on the Gold Coast.
+As development transforms rural areas into suburban environments, these types of houses have become increasingly rare.

-Ceramic House, despite being relocate during its renovation, continues to demonstrate the principal characteristics of an early timber and iron domestic dwelling.
+Relocated and renovated, Ceramic House continues to demonstrate the principal characteristics of an early timber and iron domestic dwelling.

-Today, the house is a symbolic representation of the past in the present and much valued as a museum and community building.
+Today, the house is a symbolic representation of the past in the present and much valued as a museum, visitor information centre and community building.

 NO BOOKING REQUIRED